-Tweeple love as Javed Akhtar helps Farhan Akhtar when asked for Hindi translation of his poem
+Javed Akhtar translates Farhan Akhtar’s poem into Hindi; Twitterati call it #FatherGoals

 — Arth Chavda (@Arthwrites) June 8, 2018

-There is no denying that the Akhtar family has a bunch of talented people, still, it is adorable to see how one helps another when they are in need even if it is a simple Hindi translation.
+There is no denying that the Akhtar family has a bunch of talented people, but it is adorable to see how one helps another when they are in need.

 For all the latest Trending News, download Indian Express App